Lectures and Gallery Talks

 Gain new insight on the art and culture of Philadelphia with Woodmere’s engaging lectures and gallery talks.
 Hear from artists, art historians, professors, curators, and writers who offer new perspectives on the Museum’s collection, exhibitions, and related topics.

-Ron Tarver has had a distinguished career in photography.
-He was a staff photographer at the Philadelphia Inquirer for more than thirty years, and he shares its 2012 Pulitzer Prize for his work on a series documenting violence in the Philadelphia public school system.
-Tarver’s photography has been exhibited nationally and internationally and is included in many private, corporate, and museum collections.
+Photographer Ron Tarver discusses his series of photographs documenting the lives of black cowboys.
+The grandson of a working cowboy, Tarver spent years traveling throughout the United States, documenting the lives of men and women who continue the legacy of black cowboy culture.
+A Philadelphia Inquirer staff photographer for more than thirty years, Tarver shares the newspaper’s 2012 Pulitzer Prize for his work on a series documenting violence in the Philadelphia public school system.
+Tarver’s photography has been exhibited nationally and internationally.
 He currently teaches at Swarthmore University.

 $15 ($10 members)